 Advice from countless leaders worldwide is to start the day with the most unpleasant project on your list.
 By “unpleasant” we mean “most important”, and by “most important” we mean the task you’re most likely to procrastinate on.

 You might know this as Mark Twain’s “eat the frog first ” quote.
 This works because you’re more likely to enjoy completing the next tasks on your list once you have completed the first one.
 Also, it is a great way to discipline yourself and gain higher self-respect when you acknowledge a completion of the hardest to-do item.
+Here are more great ways to prioritize your work.

 Mistake #7: Creating the list on the day